SamiZein/kubernetes-course/README.md

 # kubernetes-course
-Project done during the Kubernetes course on Boot.dev
+Project written during the Kubernetes course on Boot.dev